List of Little House on the Prairie books: The Long Winter

 The sixth book in the series take place mostly over the winter of 1880–1881, one of the most notably severe winters in history, also known as "The Snow Winter".

-The Long Winter begins in Dakota Territory at the Ingalls homestead on a hot August day in 1880.
+The story begins in Dakota Territory at the Ingalls homestead on a hot August day in 1880.
 Laura's father, Pa, is haying.
 Pa tells Laura that he knows the winter is going to be hard because muskrats always build a house with thick walls before a hard winter, and this year, they have built the thickest walls he has ever seen.
 In mid October, the Ingallses wake with an unusually early blizzard howling around their poorly insulated claim shanty.
 Soon afterward, Pa receives another warning from an unexpected source as a dignified old Native American man comes to the general store in town to warn the white settlers that there will be seven months of blizzards.
 Pa decides to move the family into town for the winter.

 Laura attends school with her younger sister, Carrie until the weather becomes too severe to permit them to walk to and from the school building.
 Blizzard after blizzard sweeps through the town over the next few months.
 The frequent blizzards prevent supply trains from getting through, and food and fuel become scarce and expensive.
 Eventually, the railroad company suspends all efforts to dig out the trains, leaving the town stranded.
 For weeks, the Ingallses subsist on potatoes and coarse brown bread, using twisted hay for fuel.
 As even this meager food runs out, Laura's future husband Almanzo Wilder and his friend Cap Garland risk their lives to bring wheat to the starving townspeople – enough to last the rest of the winter.

 As predicted, the blizzards continue for seven months.
 Finally, the trains begin running again, bringing the Ingalls family a Christmas barrel full of good things – including a turkey.
 In the last chapter, they sit down to enjoy their Christmas dinner in May.

 The book is notable as being the first in which Laura's age is historically accurate.
 (In 1880 she would have been 13, as she states in the first chapter.)
 However, Almanzo Wilder's age is misrepresented.
 Much is made of the fact that he is 19 pretending to be 21 in order to obtain a homestead claim from the US government.
 In reality, Wilder was ten years older than Laura.
 In 1880, his true age would have been 23.
 Scholar Ann Romines has suggested that Laura made Almanzo younger because it was felt that more modern audiences would be scandalized by the great difference in their ages in light of the fact that they married.